Epilepsy

 What can you do?

-If your child has seizures, it is helpful for the child, the parent, other carers/aides, and the medical
+If your child has seizures, it is helpful for the child, the parent, other carers/aides, and the medical professionals involved, if you have a consistent plan of action.

-Seizure Response Plan/Epilepsy Management Plan
+Seizure Management Plan (SMP)

-plans on the internet.
+There are several samples of these plans on the internet.

 -